github-education-resources/teachers_pet/README.md

 When grading, use the `clone_repos` command to clone all the repositories in the organization that match the username-repository naming scheme that is generated when `create_repos` is run.

+### Merge all open pull requests

+When running a GitHub workshop, it's nice to be able to merge a bunch of pull requests on a particular repository all at once. `merge_all_prs` will handle this for you.

 ## Related projects

 * https://education.github.com/guide